AstroSheppard/eclipse_analysis/data_reduction/README.md

 Separate.py: Groups data by visit (but not direction)
 %run separate.py [planet]

-cr_bkg.py: Isolates data on exposure, sorts by direction, removes cosmic rays and background.
+bkg.py: Isolates data on exposure, sorts by direction, gets initial aperture, and removes background.
 Writes data
-            to zapped2017 'planet/visit/direction/cr/'.
+            to zapped2017 'planet/visit/direction/bkg/'.
 Requires some manual input (like window size for bkg subtraction).
             Use 'test' as 3rd keyword to see if bkg removal is working as expected (test_zapping)
-%run cr_bkg.py [planet] [visit]
+%run bkg.py [planet] [visit] [test = false]

-fullzap.py: Corrects bad pixels and finds nominal aperture.
-Writes to zapped2017/.../final
+reduction.py: Finds wavelength solution, removes flat field, masks bad pixels from dq array, removes cosmic rays, sets final aperture,
+              updates errors for background noise, and writes full fits file (reduced data, errors, raw image) to zapped2017/.../final
-% run fullzap.py [planet] [visit]
+% run reduction.py [planet] [visit] [direction] [transit=0]

+fullzap.py: Contains functions used in reduction.py

+sensitivity.fits and flat.fits: From instrument, used in wavelength solution and flat field removal, respectively.

 Note: Necessary pip installs are given in requirements.txt.
 Use "pip install -r requirements.txt" (preferably in virtualenv) to be able to run.
-Also, in iPython help(function name) should give more info.
+Also, in iPython help(function name) should give more info (from docstrings).